 - State assistance for child care is also being reduced, although not as much as the Governor proposed in February ($85 million programmatic cut).
 The direct cut is $6 million, and one of our allies is projecting that means an almost $50 million programmatic cut.

-On May 2, 2011, America’s Edge members Kevin Weinacht, President of Weinacht & Associates, Wendi Valenti, Executive Director of the Collinsville Chamber of Commerce and Karen Wilson, Owner of Karen Wilson State Farm met with Representative Dwight Kay (R) and former Representative Thomas Holbrook (D).
+On May 2, 2011, America’s Edge members Kevin Weinacht, President of Weinacht & Associates, Wendi Valenti, Executive Director of the Collinsville Chamber of Commerce and Karen Wilson, Owner of Karen Wilson State Farm met with Representative Dwight Kay (R) and then-Representative Thomas Holbrook (D).
 Our members introduced America’s Edge to Kay and Holbrook and made the case to maintain funding for Preschool for All.

 America’s Edge Releases New Reports